sampleXbro/axios-retryer/README.md

 - **Advanced Concurrency & Priority**: Limit concurrent requests with maxConcurrentRequests and manage them via a priority-based queue.
 Higher-priority requests can block lower-priority ones using blockingQueueThreshold.
 - **Configurable Retry Logic**: Provide your own RetryStrategy (e.g., exponential or custom backoff) or use the built-in defaults.
 - **Request Store**: Failed requests are stored in an in-memory RequestStore by default (or use your own).
 This makes it easy to retry manually.
-- **Hooks**: Tie into each stage (before retry, after retry, failure, all retries completed) for fine-grained control.
+- **Hooks and Events**: Tie into each stage (before retry, after retry, failure, all retries completed) for fine-grained control.
 - **Plugin System**: Extend or modify behavior via simple plugin objects that can implement any of the lifecycle hooks.
 - **Cancellation**: Cancel individual requests or all ongoing requests at once, leveraging AbortController.
 - **Metrics**: Track total requests, failed retries, successful retries, cancellations, etc.